Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.

-The ESL industry is a seller’s market, meaning that there are many more available ESL positions waiting to be filled than there are teachers available to fill them.
+The ESL industry is a seller’s market, meaning there are many more available ESL positions waiting to be filled than there are teachers available to fill them.
 So you have the upper hand as the teacher – schools need you!

 Let’s survey a step-by-step strategy you can use to get hired at a reputable school or institution and really kick your career into high gear.

-Step 1: Get your CV in order
+Step 1: Get Your CV in Order

 First things first: get your CV in order.
 Your resume is the first – and, if it’s subpar, likely the last – impression of yourself that you’ll present to employers.
 It’s essential that you make yourself as attractive as possible on paper so that you can move on to the interviewing stage of the recruitment process.